 Yerba Mate – Famously Good for you

 Yerba Mate is a type of tea, made from dried leaves and stems from a Yerba Mate plant.
 It is much gentler than coffee on the stomach.
+It is hugely popular in South America, and increasingly across the globe as a healthy tea, but what are the yerba mate benefits?

-Yerba Mate Social Benefits
+Yerba Mate Benefits: Social

 It is an important, common social practice in Argentina, Uruguay, Paraguay, eastern Chile, southern Bolivia and Brazil.
 Drinkers in these countries usually share the mate, each taking turns to drink, with one person serving from a flask.